 From A Declaration from the Harmless and Innocent People of God, called Quakers, presented to Charles II, 1660

 The Nobel Peace Prize

-During both World wars, the Friends Ambulance Unit was active.
+During both World Wars, the Friends Ambulance Unit was active.
 It was composed of pacifists, Quaker and non-Quaker, who originally worked in France under the direction of the military, but purely in a non-combatant manner.
 The work was both with the civilian population behind the lines and with the wounded at the front.

-At the end of the First World War, food relief for the German and Austrian peoples was undertaken through both British and American Quakers.
+At the end of the First World War, food relief for the German and Austrian peoples was undertaken by both British and American Quakers.
 This relief, known as Quaker-Speisung in Germany, made a lasting impression on the people.
 Because of this, during the Second World War, Quakers were often able to give help to those suffering in Germany when others could not.

 In the immediate post-war years, international relief and reconciliation work was a major pre-occupation of Friends, and in 1947 the Friends Service Council, together with the American Friends Service Committee, was awarded the Nobel Peace Prize.

 Quakers are represented at the United Nations.
 The Quakers United Nations Office is a non-governmental organisation focusing on human rights, refugees, peace and disarmament, and trade and development.

 This section is taken from an article by Robert Griswold, Mt View Meeting, Colorado, USA1.